crypto-willie/cignalsio-Trade-Setup/Intraday-Strategy.md

 3) Alerts
   - Use Trading View to set alerts for key areas of Interest.
   - Also use Order Blocks from SMC from traditional charts to base where to set alerts.
   - Yes, Order Block not Order Book!
 I can see them on naked chart without drawing them.
-Here picture of possible short setup I'm considering.
+Im already in long, will cut it at OB.
+Possibly look for short setup at top of range.
 Notice [cignals.io](https://cignals.io) signal ;-)
   - Look for confluence on 15m [cignals.io](https://cignals.io) chart.
 Really nice when [cignals.io](https://cignals.io) signal in Order Block!
   - Use my techniques from part 1 on confluence if I'm going to enter or not after alert goes off.